An Evening of Dinner and Board Games

 What is BEAM?

-Bridge to Enter Advanced Mathematics is a project to help underserved students in New York City begin advanced study in math and science fields.
-After a three-week residential summer program on a college campus where students learn advanced math, we help them enter into excellent schools and summer programs, supporting them throughout their 8th grade and high school years so that they can achieve at the highest levels.
+Bridge to Enter Advanced Mathematics is a project to help underserved students in New York City build a foundation for advanced study and then enter a pathway toward STEM success at the college level.
+Students join BEAM in middle school and stay with us through 12th grade graduation.
+BEAM's summer programs are BEAM 6 (a summer program in NYC) and BEAM 7 (a residential program on a college campus).
+During these summer programs, students study advanced mathematics, including topics like logic and number theory, as well as applied mathematics, like computer programming and coding theory.
+After students complete these programs, we help them enter into excellent schools and summer programs, supporting them throughout their 8th grade and high school years so that they can achieve at the highest levels.

 Where do the students end up?

-With our support, our alumni go on to attend selective high schools such as Bronx Science, Brooklyn Tech, and Bard High School Early College; summer programs such as the Center for Talented Youth, MathPath, and the Mathworks Honors Summer Mathcamp at Texas State University; and enrichment programs such as the New York Math Circle and All Star Code.
+With BEAM's support, our alumni are admitted to and attend selective high schools such as Stuyvesant, Bronx Science, Brooklyn Tech, and Bard High School Early College; summer programs such as the Center for Talented Youth, MathPath, and the Mathworks Honors Summer Mathcamp at Texas State University; and enrichment programs such as the New York Math Circle and All Star Code.

-The oldest BEAM students (our summer 2011 cohort) have just started college.
-Many are planning to major in STEM fields.
-They attend a range of private and public colleges, including Northeastern, Bard, Ithaca, the University of Rochester, Manhattan College, SUNY Albany, and CUNY's Lehman College.
+The oldest BEAM students (our summer 2011 & 2012 cohorts) are in college, studying math, computer science, engineering, medicine, chemistry, psychology, and more.
+They attend a range of private and public colleges, including Barnard, Wesleyan, Bard, Ithaca, the University of Rochester, Colby, SUNY Albany, and CUNY's Lehman College.

 Can I come late?